 30. ADVANCED ARMY ROTC.
 Spring term only.
 Credit 3 hours.
 M W F 8, 10 or 12; or T Th S 9 or 11.
 The student must also satisfactorily complete leadership laboratory courses 30A and 30B.
 See academic subject requirements below.

-Three hours a week of classroom discussion and practical work in principles of leadership, military teaching, and branches of the Army.
+Three hours a week of classroom discussion and practical work in infantry platoon and company tactics, communications, and branches of the Army.

 30A.
 ADVANCED ARMY ROTC, leadership laboratory.
 Fall term only.
 T W or Th 2 and 3.